xLaszlo/CQ4DS-notebook-sklearn-refactoring-exercise/INSTRUCTIONS.md

 Because there was no separation of concerns the input processing code was duplicated and now that we moved it to its own location it can be removed.

-`X_train_processed` and `X_test_processed` do not exist any more so to pass the tests they need to be recreated before the test is called.
-This is usually a sign that some other variable need to be tested.
-Currently the test tests implementation instead of behaviour.
-From the outside the only thing that matters if the model is creating the same output.
-The exact internal processed input that is passed to the predictor in the model doesn't.
+`X_train_processed` and `X_test_processed` do not exist any more so to pass the tests they need to be recreated.
+This is a good point to think about why this is necessary and find a different way to test behaviour.
+To keep the project short we set aside this but this would be a good place to introduce more tests.
 ### Step 20: Refactor model interface

 - Remove `pids` from all the interfaces